OpenSociocracy/documentation-website/docs/quick-start/index.md

 Organizational structure is the actual arrangement of domains, where power is located, and how influence flows.

-This quick start provides an excercise and worksheet to define your groups.
+This quick start provides spreadsheet templates to help in defining your groups.
 You can then use [Circle Builder](/circle-builder/) to create organizational diagrams.

 [Get started](/quick-start/defining-sociocracy-domains/)